Yurii-Laguta/JB4A-SDK-Android/index.md

 #### Version 3.2.0
 _Released July 21, 2014, correlating to ExactTarget's 2014-05 Release_<br/>

-> _This version no longer supported as of March 9, 2015._

 * MPUSH-2428 - Update PracticeField app to support cloud pages.
 * MPUSH-2327 - Send GCM Sender ID to server for logging/issue resolution purposes